 A magnifying glass if you have one

-First of all you can look at the tree and describe it..it’s colour it’s branches etc. Ask them what happens to tree’s leaves in winter?
-Ask them what is different about this tree?
+First of all, you can look at the tree and describe it.. its colour it’s branches etc. Ask them what happens to tree leaves in winter.
+Ask them what is different about this tree.
 The fact that it still has green leaves!

 The Science Bit!

-Evergreens are adapted to survive the cold weather.
-Most evergreen tree do not regular leaves; they are needles or really hard leaves,which have a think-skin, with an ‘antifreeze’ chemical in the leaf to keep it from freezing.
+Evergreens are adapted to survive cold weather.
+Most evergreen trees do not have regular leaves; they are needles or really hard leaves, which have a think-skin, with an ‘antifreeze’ chemical in the leaf to keep it from freezing.

-They produce chlorophyll (which the is the green pigment that makes leaves green) all year around, and chlorophyll helps with photosynthesis (which os the process of making their food).
+They produce chlorophyll (which is the green pigment that makes leaves green) all year round, and chlorophyll helps with photosynthesis (which is the process of making their food).
 Therefore that is why the evergreens stay green all year long.

-You can then move on to getting them smell the tree – Noah bizzarly kept saying it smelt like chocolate, but I actually think this is because we had just made whoopie pies!
+You can then move on to getting them to smell the tree – Noah bizarrely kept saying it smelt like chocolate, but I actually think this is because we had just made whoopie pies!

 Then you can get them to feel it and describe the texture.

-The you can measure it.
-(This was a little advanced for Noah who is three but would be great for five year olds) How tall, how wide, length of branch, width of leaf etc. You could even produce a little graph of your data if you wanted to!
+Then you can measure it.
+(This was a little advanced for Noah, who is three but it would be great for five year olds) How tall, how wide, the length of the branch, the width of the leaf etc. You could even produce a little graph of your data if you wanted to!

 You also use a magnifying glass to look at the leaves in more detail, which is actually something I need to add to my science kit.

 Then to the trimming part…Noah’s favourite bit.
-I wanted him to try an design a shape (me attempting to be arty) but no such luck, it was just hacked, but it is a great way to get them use to scissors, and promotes hand co-ordination and fine motor skills.
+I wanted him to try and design a shape (me attempting to be arty) but no such luck, it was just hacked, but it is a great way to get them used to scissors and promotes hand coordination and fine motor skills.